Course Overview

 Resources

-The Conservation Department is equipped with extensive scientific laboratories. and state-of-the-art facilities the analysis of paintings and wall paintings.
-Both portable and bench-top equipment at the Department are available for teaching and research.
-The department houses major collections of easel painting samples, X-radiographs, wall painting fragments and wall painting samples from around the world, as well as the National Wall Paintings Survey archive.
+The Conservation Department is equipped with extensive scientific laboratories and state-of-the-art facilities for the analysis of paintings and wall paintings.
+Both portable and bench-top equipment at the department are available for teaching and research.
+The department houses major collections of easel painting samples, X-radiographs, wall painting fragments and wall painting samples from around the world.
+It also hosts the archive of the National Wall Paintings Survey, an invaluable resource which is currently in the process of being digitised.

-The Department is also closely linked with The Robert H. N. Ho Family Foundation Centre for Buddhist Art and Conservation at the Courtauld, and the specialist collection of literature on on Asian art.
+The department is closely linked with The Robert H. N. Ho Family Foundation Centre for Buddhist Art and Conservation at the Courtauld, and the specialist collection of literature on Asian art.
 Both the Conservation Department and the Ho Centre periodically hold conferences and public lectures in association with the Research Forum and museums and other institutions from outside The Courtauld, and benefit from contributions by Visiting Conservators.
-The department also acts as a centre for conservation and art-historical advice to outside conservators, scholars and the public.

 Fees and funding